 All an architect needs to know when designing a hotel, from the general aesthetics to guests’ experience, through 6 simple steps.10 mins read

-The hotel area is an uninterrupted narrative of ‘a story’, which will give guests the feelings that define their experience during their stay.
-The hotel has ceased to be a one-dimensional place to stay, but it is the place that gives to the visitors the opportunity to get in touch with the culture of the area he is visiting, to open new fields of knowledge, to feel, discover, relax and even self-reflect through new experiences.
+Hotels form an uninterrupted narrative of a ‘story’, filling guests with emotions that define their stay.
+They have ceased to be considered one-dimensional places of stay, but they have rather become places that give visitors the opportunity to get in touch with the culture of the area they are visiting, to open new fields of knowledge, to feel, discover, relax, and even self-reflect through new experiences.

 In the late 70s, Ian Schrager, a genius hotelier, entrepreneur, and owner of the well-known STUDIO54 in New York, mentioned for the first time the experience that a hotel guest lives during his stay.
 The change in the hospitality spirit has redefined how hotels are created and designed.

 Nowadays, a hotel is not designed linearly or solely on the basis of aesthetics and functionality; on the contrary, proper design takes into consideration all aspects of the visitor’s stay, both tangible and emotional.
 And, of course, it ends with one key goal: to create unique experiences for the traveler.
 In this article, we are given the opportunity to discuss all the elements an architect should consider when designing a new property in order to achieve a unique and holistic result.

 STEP 1: The importance of storytelling through a dynamic Hotel Concept